TMS for Resistant Depression and OCD

 HOW DOES TMS WORK?

-ARE THERE RISKS AND SIDE EFFECTS WITH TMS?
+WHAT ARE THE RISKS AND SIDE EFFECTS WITH TMS?

 CMPS COMPREHENSIVE BEHAVIORAL HEALTH PROGRAM

 TMS is part of CMPS’ Comprehensive Behavioral Health Program, which is dedicated to improving the quality of life for individuals with a broad range of psychiatric illnesses.
-Its collaborative team approach is aimed at maximizing the effectiveness of psychotherapy, medication management and psychosocial treatments with emerging techniques, technologies and interventions.
+Its collaborative team approach is designed to optimize the effectiveness of psychotherapy, psychosocial treatments and medication management with state-of-the-art techniques, technologies and interventions.

 OTHER FACILITIES USING TMS